 3. The customer

-The key difference between a Dropshipping Arrangement and an ordinary eCommerce store is that the seller doesn’t physically hold or see the goods that their customers purchase through the seller’s online store.
+The key difference between a dropshipping arrangement and an ordinary eCommerce store is that the seller does not physically hold or inspect the goods that customers purchase via the online store.
+Instead, once an order is placed, the manufacturer ships the goods directly to the customer.
+In 2025, enhanced digital tracking and automated fulfilment processes mean you can monitor deliveries in real time, ensuring a smoother customer experience.

-If you’re thinking of starting a dropshipping business, it’s important to get a Dropshipping Agreement in place.
+If you’re planning to launch a dropshipping business, it’s essential to have a Dropshipping Agreement in place as part of your risk management strategy.

 What Is A Dropshipping Agreement?

-A Dropshipping Agreement is a legally binding contract between a seller and manufacturer of goods.
-If you’re a seller who wants to engage a manufacturer to help support your business, you must get a Dropshipping Agreement drafted!
+A Dropshipping Agreement is a legally binding contract between the seller and the manufacturer of goods.
+If you’re a seller looking to partner with a manufacturer to support your business, getting this agreement drafted is crucial – particularly as supply chains have become more complex in 2025.

 What Should I Include In A Dropshipping Agreement?

-If you’re looking to get a Dropshipping Agreement drafted, these are some of the main areas of your agreement you must consider.
+If you’re looking to have a Dropshipping Agreement drafted, here are some of the main areas you must consider:

 Prices